Young Ireland: Whig concessions

 Thomas Davis's sudden death in 1845 helped close the matter.
 But his friends suspected that behind the vehemence with which O'Connell opposed Davis on the colleges question there also the intent, again, to frustrate Peel and to advantage the Whigs.
 This was not a strategy, Meagher argued, that had paid national dividends.
-The last concession wrung from the Melbourne administration, the 1840 municipal reform, had elected O'Connell to the Lord Mayoralty of Dublin.
+The last concession wrung from the Melbourne administration, the 1840 municipal reform, had elected O'Connell to the Lord Mayoralty of Dublin (Dublin's first Catholic mayor since James II).
 But with the Grand Jury system of county government untouched, it left the great majority of people to continue under the local tyranny of the landlords.
 In return for allowing a "corrupt gang of politicians who fawned on O'Connell" an extensive system of political patronage, the Irish people being "purchased back into factious vassalage".

 In June 1846 the Whigs, under Lord John Russell, returned to office.
 Immediately they set about dismantling Peel's limited, but practical, efforts to relieve the gathering Irish Famine.
 Barricaded behind laissez-faire doctrines of "political economy", the government left O'Connell to plead for his country from the floor of the House of Commons: "She is in your hands—in your power.
 If you do not save her, she cannot save herself.
 One-fourth of her population will perish unless Parliament comes to their relief".
 A broken man, on the advice of his doctors O'Connell took himself to the continent where, on route to Rome, he died in May 1847.